pauloxnet/deps/draft/unasyncify-codegen.rst

 This DEP proposes to add code generation tooling (Unasyncify codegen) to Django as a way to implement DEP 0009 without duplicating code.

 Unasyncify codegen takes an async function and transforms it into a synchronous variant.
-This involves "eraising" ``await`` s, making sure to call sync versions of async functions found in the function body, and other syntactic-level transformations as needed.
+This involves "eraising" ``await`` occurrences, making sure to call sync versions of async functions found in the function body, and other syntactic-level transformations as needed.

-The code generation lets us have one canonical implmentation (the async one) for APIs using this code generation, while still being able to easily add code that is only used in the async or sync variants.
+The code generation lets us have one canonical implementation (the async one) for APIs using this code generation, while still being able to easily add code that is only used in the async or sync variants.

 The codegen would be run by Django developers and checked into the codebase.
 This would allow for complete visibility into what the tool does, and ensure that users of Django are not presented with obfuscated code when looking at internal calls.